AngelicaDolor/AngelicaDolor/README.md

 ###
 👋 Hi there, I'm Angelica

-💻 Skilled in using data analysis tools such as SQL, PowerBI, Tableau for extracting valuable insights.
+💻 Skilled in using data analysis tools such as SQL, PowerBI, Tableau, Excel for extracting valuable insights.

 📈 Experience in creating visualizations and dashboards to present complex data in a clear and concise manner.